Children’s Enrichment Center

 • Spanish classes

-• Music and Movement classes
+• Music and movement classes

-• Christmas Story and program
+• The Christmas story and program

 • Advent adventure